 I met a patient who had been suffering from kidney failure and was on dialysis for over 10 years.
-John (not his real name), 54, was confined to the hospital because of gall bladder problem and was scheduled for surgery.
+One day, John (not his real name), 54, was confined to the hospital because of gall bladder problem and was scheduled for surgery.
 Unfortunately, significant complications occurred after the procedure.
 He was brought to the ICU and was put on a ventilator.
 A week later, John recovered and regained his consciousness, though frail.
 A few days after his tube was removed, he developed pneumonia and was put on antibiotics.

 Doctors talked to John and his wife about his state of health and prognosis.
 They spoke of the importance of having an advance directive, to which John agreed to have.
 However, his wife did not think he needed it.
 She said, John, I will do everything to bring you back to health.
 Even though John wanted to sign an advance directive, he was overridden with his wife’s wishes for him.
 They took it aside and continued with healthcare interventions.
 After a few more procedures, John verbalized that he was already tired and felt extremely exhausted and “wanted to rest.”
-However, his wife was persistent in pursuing hospitalization and treatment.
+However, his wife was persistent in pursuing hospitalization and treatments.
 She was not ready to let him go, “John if you love me, we should fight for this together.
 I need you in my life,” to which John agreed.

 The following week, John was discharged to a rehabilitation unit.
 It looked like there was a glimmer hope.
 John was slowly eating and doing some mild form of therapy.
 However, one evening, John suddenly experienced a sharp pain on his back.
 He was brought back to the hospital due to an accumulation of fluids in his lungs and sepsis.
 He was again confined to the ICU and was put on a ventilator.